HumanSignal/label-studio/docs/source/guide/ml.md

 docker-compose up
 ```

-The server starts listening on port 9090, and you can connect it to Label Studio by specifying `--ml-backends http://localhost:9090` or via UI on **Model** page.
+The server starts listening on port 9090, and you can connect it to Label Studio by specifying `--ml-backends http://localhost:9090` or via UI on the **Model** page.

 ## Active Learning